Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

   - I want to a colourful, vibrant landing page that grabs me.
   - I'd like to see all the site content, and some of the features, before registration.
   - I'll only register if it's the only way to comment, like and upload photos.
-  - I'd like to eventually add my photos to the site, but it has to be simple.
+  - I'd like to eventually add my photos to the site, but doing so must be simple.

 - Repeat users